 According to our Library policy, outside software is not permitted to be used on the Library's computers.
-All of the Library computers are equipped with a range of Microsoft programs including Word, Excel, PowerPoint and Publisher.
-This limitation is for your own protection because we do not want computer viruses on our public use machines.
-We charge $.10/page for black and white prints, and $.20/page for color prints.
+All of the Library computers are equipped with a range of Microsoft programs including Word, Excel, PowerPoint, and Publisher.
+This limitation is for your own protection in order to avoid computer viruses on our public use machines.
+We charge $.10 per page for black and white prints, and $.20 per page for color prints.
 Flash drives may be connected through USB ports on all of our computers.

 Do you offer computer training?

-We offer various technology classes each month.
+We offer a variety of technology classes each newsletter quarter.
 Ask at the Adult Services Desk for information on upcoming programs or to "Book a Librarian" for one-on-one assistance.
 If you ever have a question while you're using one of our computers, just ask.
 We're here to help you!

 Do you offer meeting rooms for groups?
 How do I reserve one?

 How can I get a Golden Buckeye Card?

 Ohio residents who hold current Ohio Driver Licenses or State ID cards automatically receive a Golden Buckeye card in the month of their 60th birthday.
 Individuals who do not have a current license or State ID, as well as people under age 60 who are eligible due to disability, or who otherwise do not receive their card automatically, may apply for a card here at the Huron Public Library, at another public library, or at a senior center.
 Due to ID, age and disability (when appropriate) verification requirements, you cannot apply for a Golden Buckeye Card online or by phone.
 CLICK HERE for more details about the Golden Buckeye Program.

 Can I register to vote at the Library?